AGPA-88/OC_P5_AA/test_plan/test_plan.md

 Action :

-- Click on the Check More of a product (e.g. ZURSS 50S)
+- Click on the Check More of a product (e.g. ZURSS 50S);

 Expected result :

 ![](2021-07-30-09-48-55-image.png)

 ### Test 6: Add Product to cart

 Action :

-- Click on the Add to Cart button
+- Click on the Add to Cart button;

 Expected result :